Resources and materials

 Our approach

-Back integration of our raw material production (glucose syrup) makes our supply chain more sustainable by reducing transportation and energy use for production.
+Backward integration in the production of our fermentation raw material, glucose syrup, makes our supply chain more sustainable by reducing transportation and energy use for production.
 Direct sourcing of corn and contracts with regional farmers increases the proximity to our raw material suppliers and enhances transparency regarding product quality.
-We have established long-term business partnerships with many suppliers, and we source many materials locally from around our production plants, where possible.
+We have established long-term business partnerships with many suppliers, and we source many materials locally around our production sites, where possible.

 Our ambition